-Small wind turbines can be constructed nearby, or on top of buildings, where they harness the energy of the wind and convert it into electricity.
+Small wind turbines can be constructed nearby or on top of buildings, where they harness the energy of the wind and convert it into electricity.
 Top benefits of wind energy are:

-- it's clean, doesn't emit harmful pollutants
+- It's clean, doesn't emit harmful pollutants

-- produces significant savings on energy bills
+- Produces significant savings on energy bills

-- it's sustainable—as long as the earth makes wind, the power will be there
+- It's sustainable—as long as the earth makes wind, the power will be there

 But what about the drawbacks of wind power?
-Critics point out that turbines have be known to kill birds, create a lot of noise, and aren't always consistent power producers (like when there's little or no wind).
+Critics point out that turbines have been known to kill birds, create a lot of noise, and aren't always consistent power producers (like when there's little or no wind).